BrittanyBlake/Personal-Projects/README.md

 * Find in [GitHub](https://github.com/BrittanyBlake/tic-tac-toe/tree/rspec)

 ## Project 5: Testing Your Code- Enumerable Methods
 This was a collaborative project in which we were asked to write tests using Rspec for our Enumerable Methods project (project 2).
+Although it was collaborative, I worked on this project by myself.
 * Find in [GitHub](https://github.com/BrittanyBlake/enumerable-methods/tree/feature-rspec)